Working From Home – Legislation and Risks

 Portable electrical items require regular inspection to check that they’re still safe to use.
 IT equipment often only requires a visual inspection by a competent person.
 After suitable training. this could be completed by the home worker themselves.

+The Health and Safety (Display Screen Equipment) Regulations (DSE) 1992 gives guidance to employers on how they can protect employees from any risks associated with using display screen equipment such as PCs, laptops, tablets and smartphones.
+This includes conducting a DSE workstation assessment, ensuring workers take breaks from DSE work and providing an eye test if an employee asks for one.
 As in any office, a remote worker’s display screen equipment (DSE) should be adjustable, clean and positioned to remove glare from a window or light.
 In addition, they should have an adjustable chair that has been ergonomically designed to reduce the risk of musculoskeletal problems.

 Stress and Welfare

 Remote working hazards extend beyond the physical work environment.
 Home workers need to manage themselves in terms of taking regular breaks away from their workstation and carrying out stretches regularly to avoid stiff or sore muscles.